 Today, the availability of affordable constructive technology and the ability to share online has fueled the latest evolutionary spurt in this facet of human development.
-New tools that enable hands-on learning — 3D printers, robotics, microprocessors, artificial, virtual and augmented reality, e-textiles, “smart” materials and new programming languages — are giving individuals the power to invent.
-We’re not just talking about adults.
+New tools that enable hands-on learning — 3D printers, robotics, microprocessors, wearable computers, e-textiles, " "smart" " materials and new programming languages — are giving individuals the power to invent.
+We're not just talking about adults.
 Children of all ages can use these tools to move from passive receivers of knowledge to real-world makers.
 This has the potential to completely revolutionize education as we know it.
 And the movement has already begun.

 Welcome to the maker movement

 The key to the explosion of the maker movement is accessibility.
 Today ingenious new inventions are affordable and often free.
 Anyone can find and share tools, instructions and ideas online, where a vibrant community of hundreds of thousands of global problem solvers congregates — when they're not collaborating face to face.

 In 2013, there were more than 100 Maker Faires — " "the greatest show-and-tells on earth" " — and Mini Maker Faires across the globe.
 At last year's Maker Faire in San Mateo, California, more than 150,000 children and adults gathered over a weekend to make things, show off, challenge one another, laugh, play, invent, tinker, solve problems and inspire.